United Synagogue Youth: Branches

 In the spring of 2019, USY combined regions into branches.
 There are six branches.
 Each region maintains its individual regional identity, but the leadership has shifted to one team running two to three regions.

 International

-USY holds an International Convention (IC), the largest gathering of Conservative Jewish teens in North America, and runs summer trips across the United States, Canada, Israel, and Europe.
+USY held an International Convention (IC), the largest gathering of Conservative Jewish teens in North America, and runs summer trips across the United States, Canada, Israel, and Europe.
+The last IC was held in 2021 in Washington, DC.
+In January of 2027, a USY Winter Convention will take place in Atlanta, GA.

-The six-person International Executive Board (IEB) includes a president and five vice presidents.
+The five-person International Executive Board (IEB) includes a president and four vice presidents.
 The committees of the International General Board (IGB) are appointed and overseen by the IEB.
-The IEB is elected by voting delegates at the International Convention every December and the members serve for one calendar year, unlike chapter and regional boards which are elected at regional conventions each spring.
+The IEB is elected by USYers on Zoom and the members serve for one school year.

 Programs

 USY Summer Experience

 USY runs simultaneous four-to-seven-week summer programs across North America and Europe.
 The trips through Europe culminate in Israel.

 USY on Wheels is a six-week bus tour throughout the continental United States, Canada, and Alaska.
 Participants spend the summer visiting America's greatest landmarks, including the Grand Canyon and Pier 39, as well as the country's more obscure destinations including the Corn Palace and Wall Drug.
 The program's goal is giving teens the opportunity to understand what it means to live Jewishly no matter where you go.
 Participants stay in both hotels and home hospitality.
 Participants keep Kosher and pause to celebrate Shabbat throughout the summer.
 In addition to the "Classic" Wheels trip, other travel options include: